 Developing Women for Mobilisation celebrates 42nd anniversary

-The Developing Women for Mobilisation (DWM), formerly 31st December Women’s Movement, has celebrated its 42nd anniversary for its work in empowering Ghanaian women and advocating for gender equality.
+Developing Women for Mobilisation (DWM) celebrates 42 years of unwavering commitment to empowering women and advocating gender equality.

 Advertisement

+Our journey has been marked by resilience, determination and the unwavering support of our dedicated members, partners and supporters.
+As we reflect on our achievements, we remain committed to advancing the rights and opportunities of women everywhere.

-DWM used the 42nd anniversary to celebrate its members for the dedication and resilience over the years, saying "To our members, well-wishers, supporters and partners we say Ayekoo, and we thank you once again for your solid support for over forty years."
+“To our members, well-wishers, supporters and partners we say Ayekoo, and we thank you once again for your solid support for over forty years,” it said.